Nudaria

-Nudaria is a genus of moths in the subfamily Arctiinae erected by Adrian Hardy Haworth in 1809.
+Nudaria is a genus of moths in the subfamily Arctiinae, erected by Adrian Hardy Haworth in 1809.

 Description

-Palpi minute and porrect (extending forward).
-Antennae with large swollen basal joint.
-Tibia with short spurs.
-Forewings with long cell, veins 9 and 11 present, with vein 5 often comes from middle of discocellulars in male, but curved, if present.
-Hindwings with vein 3 from before angle of cell, vein 5 from above angle, veins 6 and 7 on a long stalk and vein 8 from near end of cell.
+Palpi are minute and porrect (extending forward).
+Antennae have a large, swollen basal joint.
+Tibiae bear short spurs.
+Forewings possess a long cell; veins 9 and 11 are present.
+In males, vein 5 often arises from the middle of the discocellulars but is curved if present.
+Hindwings feature vein 3 arising from before the angle of the cell, vein 5 from above the angle, veins 6 and 7 on a long stalk, and vein 8 from near the end of the cell.